 (16e) opposite the Eiffel tower across the Seine.
 It's a high end residential neighborhood.
 Beautiful views from the hotel window and easy walk to the tower: Hotel Passy Eiffel.

 Latin Quarter (5e) is a lively neighborhood with students and various people.
 We stayed in the very comfortable and pleasant Les Jardins du Luxembourg.

-You can also check out Paris hotel deals and see what Paris boutique hotels are offered and get yourself a great hotel at a discounted price.
+You can also check out Paris hotel deals below and see what Paris hotels are offered and get yourself a great hotel at a discounted price.